About LLCs and Expectations

 Faculty/Staff Advisor: The community must have a faculty or staff advisor who is committed to playing a key role in the learning experience of the group.

 Living in an LLC

 Current LLC Halls, Houses, and Apartments

 - Smith Hall (upperclass, all gender floors and rooms)

 - The Cottage (upperclass, all gender)

 At least once a Block, all LLCs will send their Representative, or designated alternate, to a LLC-wide meeting to discuss program topics, questions, receive news from the College, and coordinate efforts such as the LLC Expo or larger community service.

-An LLC may consist of a minimum of four students and a maximum of eight.
-Housing will be in Smith Hall and some of our surrounding houses and apartments.
+Housing will be primarily in Smith Hall.
+A pair of surrounding houses are also used for legacy groups.
 Each Community is responsible for filling every space allotted to their group with a member of their Community prior to the start of the general housing selection process.
-A double room will not be assigned to only one member of the Community.
-Once rosters are submitted, members of an LLC are not allowed to participate in other housing lotteries.
+Smith Hall suite's maximum occupancy is 8 residents, except for the RA suite which is 7.
+Smith Hall does not offer single rooms.
+Once the Declaration of Acceptance & Housing Preference Form is submitted, members of an LLC are removed from the year's remaining housing lotteries and are not allowed to participate in any remaining housing selection processes.